 New York Mets vs Colorado Rockies Odds, Spread, and Totals

-The New York Mets will look to win consecutive games for the first time in over a week when they play the Colorado Rockies at 8:40 p.m.
-EST on Monday…
+The New York Mets have not won three consecutive games in nearly a month, but they will have the chance to do so against the Colorado Rockies at 8:40 p.m….

-The New York Mets will look to win consecutive games for the first time in over a week when they play the Colorado Rockies at 8:40 p.m.
-EST on Monday night.
-New York's follow-up to an awful April started well, with the Mets finally winning a series against the Los Angeles Angels to begin May.
-The Rockies, despite exceeding expectations so far, are coming off a sweep at the hands of the Atlanta Braves.
-A home date with the Mets is a surprisingly good opportunity to get back on track.
+The New York Mets have not won three consecutive games in nearly a month, but they will have the chance to do so against the Colorado Rockies at 8:40 p.m.
+EST on Tuesday.
+Another win would also clinch a second straight series victory for the Mets, something they have yet to accomplish this year.
+In their way is a scrappy Rockies team that has been far more competitive than expected in 2026, earning a 14-22 record.

-Normally, manager Carlos Mendoza would be set to entrust Mets starter David Peterson with this outing.
-However, Peterson has been so bad this campaign that New York has yet to announce a starter here.
-A bullpen game is possible, but Peterson making an appearance is not out of the question.
-Either way, the Mets will probably need a productive play at the plate to score a victory.
-With first baseman Jorge Polanco, shortstop Francisco Lindor, center fielder Luis Robert Jr., and backup shortstop Ronny Mauricio all on the injured list, hitting might be hard to come by, despite a solid matchup against Rockies starter Tomoyuki Sugano.
+A day after manager Carlos Mendoza struggled to decide on a starter, he will be able to turn to staff ace Freddy Peralta.
+The former Milwaukee Brewer has been as advertised for New York, recently holding the Washington Nationals to a single run over six innings to lower his ERA to 3.52.
+Surprisingly, Peralta has been significantly more effective when playing on the road.
+His WHIP drops from 1.32 to 0.91, while the rest of his notable statistics see similar improvements.
+Coors Field is notoriously tough for any pitcher, but Peralta seems set to pitch well against a Rockies lineup looking for some sort of consistency at the dish.

 Spread